Time-uniform central limit theory and asymptotic confidence sequences: Proofs of the main results

-is a nonnegative martingale with inital value one with respect to the canonical filtration \cite{howard2018uniform, howard_exponential_2018, robbins1970statistical}.
+is a nonnegative martingale with initial value one with respect to the same filtration \citep{robbins1970statistical}.
 In particular, consider the Gaussian probability distribution function $f(\lambda; 0, \rho^2)$ with mean zero and variance $\rho^2 > 0$ as the mixing distribution.
 The resulting martingale can be written as

 by setting $a:= t\rho^2 + 1$ and $b := \rho^2 W_t$.
 Focusing on the integrand and completing the square, we have

 Plugging this back into the integral and multiplying the entire quantity by $\frac{a^{-1/2}}{a^{-1/2}}$, we finally get the closed-form expression of the mixture exponential Wiener process,